UpcomingIn Person

 Researcher at Max Planck Institute for Comparative Public Law and International Law

-Matthew Cleary is a researcher at the Max Planck Institute for Comparative Public Law and International Law, examining Hugo Grotius’s De Iure Belli ac Pacis in Britain.
+Matthew Cleary is a researcher at the Max Planck Institute for Comparative Public Law and International Law, focusing on Hugo Grotius’s De Iure Belli ac Pacis in Britain.

 Rebecca Probert